In this post, I want to share the top 10 mistakes in network marketing, as I see it.

 # 9 Treating Your Business Like a Hobby

-If you ever want to be successful in network marketing, you need to schedule business hours and work your business every day.
+If you want to be successful in network marketing, you need to schedule business hours and work your business every day, no excuses.

 If you only work an hour a week, or take a couple weeks off, don’t expect much to happen in your business.